mirageglobe/devopsjourney/src/book.md

 - shortened lead time between fixes
 - faster mean time to recovery (in the event of a new release crashing or otherwise disabling the current system)

+\clearpage

 # chapter 1 - docker

-docker is a collection of interoperating software-as-a-service and platform-as-a-service offerings that employ operating-system-level virtualization to cultivate development and delivery of software inside standardized software packages called containers. the software that hosts the containers is called docker engine. it was first started in 2013 and is developed by docker, inc. the service has both free and premium tiers.
+Docker is a collection of inter-operating services that employs operating-system-level virtualization to facilitate development and delivery of software inside standardised software packages called containers.
+The software that hosts and manages the containers is called docker engine.
+Its first started in 2013 and is developed by docker, inc.

-containers are isolated from each other and bundle their own software, libraries and configuration files; they can communicate with each other through well-defined channels. all containers are run by a single operating-system kernel and are thus more lightweight than virtual machines. containers are created from images that specify their precise contents. images are often created by combining and modifying standard images downloaded from public repositories
+The docker containers are isolated from each other and bundle their own software, libraries and configuration files; they can communicate with each other through well-defined channels.
+All containers are run by a single operating-system kernel and are thus more lightweight than virtual machines such as vagrant on virtualbox.
+Containers are created from images that specify their precise contents and are often created by combining and modifying standard images downloaded from public repositories.

+\clearpage

 **challenge one**